 One of the most important things that Carter Hargrave accomplished in his career was to found a new martial arts style, today known as American Combat Kempo.
-This style is now recognized by many international organizations and its techniques have been used by the United States Marines.
+This style has been reviewed and recognized by many international organizations and its techniques have been used by the United States Marines.

 American Combat Kempo was born because Hargrave felt that a combat self defense art is needed in order to meet people’s requirements in what concerns real world situations.
 It is a style that can be practiced at any age and even by people physically limited.
 Hargrave combined different styles to come up with this one that doesn’t resemble anything else in Kempo or Kenpo.
 He teaches his arts at the private school Hargrave Martial Arts in Tulsa.

 Hargrave describes in a simple way the process that he followed in order to create his new system or fighting style.
 He takes a traditional technique or move and then removes all the unnecessary steps, changes the angles and curvature in order to convert it into something that can’t be anticipated by an attacker.

 In this way our counter attack cannot be blocked or prevented from finding its target.
 The new straight lines and non chambering have a second effect in that delivers a high amount of energy that before his modifications was not present, or was at a much lesser degree.

 He started with modifying some moves from Standard Kempo and Okinawan Karate and combined them with Kung Fu strikes.
 Then Carter Hargrave also included the best of Ju Jitsu and, in order for his art to be complete, he incorporated traditional okinawan weapons and modern weapons.
 The final purpose was to make the procedures effective for real world fighting scenarios.